 Attested: RC Voran

-Name Origin: An ancestor of OE foran, Dutch vooraan ‘in front’ would accurately describe the location of this fort during the Romans’ advance into Scotland when they had not yet advanced beyond the Tay.
+Name Origin: An ancestor of OE foran, Dutch vooraan ‘in front’ would accurately describe the location of this fort as an outlier beyond the Antonine Wall.